pjdijxhoorn/Milestone-project-3/readme.md

         ![font.](static/images/font.PNG)

     -    ### Imagery
-            A hero image is used on every page
+            A hero image is used on every page.

     -   ### Wireframes